NWSL Championship Most Valuable Player

 The NWSL Championship Most Valuable Player award is presented to the best player in the National Women's Soccer League (NWSL) Championship Game.

 Tobin Heath received the first NWSL championship MVP award in 2013; she scored the opening goal of Portland Thorns FC's 2–0 victory in the inaugural championship game.
 In 2022, Portland's Sophia Smith received the championship MVP award the same season she was named league MVP.
-The most recent winner is Barbra Banda (2024).
+The most recent winner is Rose Lavelle (2025).